mohanad-14/age-sex-adjusted-prevalence/README.md

 | 5 | male | 45-59 |

 ### Diseases data
-An example of diseases data is given below.
+An example of disease data is given below.

 | participant_id | disease |